nim-lang/Nim/web/news/e031_version_0_16_2.rst

   would be a ``nop`` then.
 - ``posix.nim``: the family of ``ntohs`` procs now takes unsigned integers instead of signed integers.
+- In Nim identifiers en-dash (Unicode point U+2013) is not an alias for the underscore anymore.
+Use underscores and fix your programming font instead.

 Library Additions